erinrwhite/jadeite/colophon.md

 ## Built with

 This site runs on Jekyll, and is hosted on GitHub pages, using the [jekyllBear](https://knhash.in/jekyllBear) theme by [knhash](https://knhash.in) with some of my own design mods.
+I'm using Aaron Gustafson's [jekyll_webmention-io](https://github.com/aarongustafson/jekyll-webmention_io/) plugin for gathering webmentions.

 My current workflow is to write my posts in [Obsidian](https://obsidian.md) and commit them to github with [Vinzent03's Obsidian Git plugin](https://github.com/Vinzent03/obsidian-git).